kristianserrano/swade-targeted-damage/README.md

 ### Target and Roll Damage

 1. Select one or more Tokens as Targets.
-1. Roll damage using an item's damage button, and follow the prompts.
+1. Roll damage using an item's damage button.

-### Target and Run the Macro

-1. Import the Macro that is included in the pack if you haven't already.
-1. Select one or more Tokens as Targets
-1. Run the Macro, and follow the prompts.
+1. Click the button in the damage Chat Message Card to trigger the app for resolving the damage against the Target's Toughness and Armor.
+1. Use the buttons in the app to adjust the damage for any weaknesses or resistances, Soak the Wounds, reroll Soak rolls, and take any Wounds remaining.

 ### Supported Setting Rules

 The following Setting Rules can be employed via the SWADE system settings.

+- Gritty Damage
+- Unarmored Hero
 - Wound Cap
-- Gritty Damage